ehmad-kamal-99/MiG-28/README.md

-# backend-svc-template
+# MiG-28

-This repo contains the template for how backend services should be layed out.
+This repo contains a take on My idiomatic Go code.